renatoasilva/com-money-transfer/README.md

 # Application

 Created using micronaut framework 1.1.3.
+Uses lombok 1.18.4.

-Configured to run in port 8080, using the url:
+Configured to run on port 8080, using the url:

 ```
 http://localhost:8080/money-transfer